William Contreras Player Props: Brewers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.94).
+- The Nationals have a 4.95 team ERA that ranks 27th among all MLB pitching staffs.

-- The Nationals allow the most home runs in baseball (153 total, 1.4 per game).
+- Nationals pitchers combine to allow the most home runs in baseball (153 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.